-- For in vitro diagnostic and professional use only. - Do not use after the expiration date. - The strip should remain in the closed bottle/pouch until use. - Do not touch the reagent areas of the strip. - Discard any discolored strips that may have deteriorated. - All specimens should be considered potentially hazardous and handled in the same manner as an infectious agent. - The used strip should be discarded according to local regulations after testing. - Never smoke, drink, or eat in the assay laboratory. - Wear protective clothing and disposable gloves when dealing with samples and reagents.
-Wash hands after performing the test. - Handle specimens as though they contain infectious agents.
+- For in vitro diagnostic use only.
+Do not use after the expiration date. - The strip should remain in the closed canister/pouch until use. - Do not touch the reagent areas of the strip. - Discard any discolored strips that may have deteriorated. - All specimens should be considered potentially hazardous and handled in the same manner as an infectious agent. - The used strip should be discarded according to local regulations after testing.